jeftegoes/AwsOverview/Management & Governance/AWS Organizations.md

 - Use cases:
   - Restrict access to certain services (for example: can't use EMR).
   - Enforce PCI compliance by explicitly disabling services.

+# 8. Resource Policies & aws:PrincipalOrgID

+- `aws:PrincipalOrgID` can be used in any resource policies to restrict access to accounts that are member of an AWS Organization.